jarokaz/tpu-gke-sandbox/examples/README.md

 # TPU training workloads examples

-Assuming you have provisioned the training environment as outlined in the [README](../README.md#provision-infrastructure) of the repo.
+Before continuing with this guide, ensure you have provisioned the training environment as outlined in the [README](../README.md#provision-infrastructure) of the repo.
 In this reference guide  we recommend using the **JobSet** and **Kueue** APIs as the preferred way to orchestrate large-scale distributed training workloads on GKE.
 You can create JobSet yaml configurations in a variety of ways.
 Our examples demonstrate two approaches:
 - Using [Kustomize](https://kustomize.io/). **Kustomize** is a tool that streamlines and simplifies the creation and adaptation of complex configurations like JobSets.
 It provides robust configuration management and template-free customization.
 The examples of creating JobSet configurations using Kustomize are in the `jobset` folder.
 - Using [xpk](https://github.com/google/maxtext/tree/main/xpk). **xpk** (Accelerated Processing Kit) is a Python-based tool that helps to orchestrate large-scale training jobs on GKE. **xpk** provides a simple command-line interface for managing GKE clusters and submitting training workloads that are encapsulated as JobSet configurations.
 In this reference guide, we do not use cluster management capabilities.
 We use **xpk** to configure and submit training workloads to the GKE-based training environment provisioned during the setup.
 The **xpk** examples are in the `xpk` folder.